Saifahmedprogrminlocallang/KirkaetKirkaetKirkaetMatchda/README.md

 # KirkaetKirkaetKirkaetMatchda
-Geek trust .in to simulate a cricket match for the equation of 37 runs required and 4 wickets remaining
+Welcome Folks!
+Howdy? to simulate a cricket match for the equation of 40 runs required and 3 wickets remaining -  Geek trust .in (Problem 4 part 1)